- For annual performance, please refer to our Sustainability Report 2021.

-We have proper procedures in place to respond promptly and appropriately to incidents that lead to service disruptions.
+We have a set of well-conceived procedures in place to respond promptly and appropriately to incidents that lead to service disruptions.
 In case of train service disruptions, our Customer Service and Revenue Protection Unit works with our station staff to provide timely information about the situation and updates on train services for those who may be affected.
 Under serious service disruptions, complimentary shuttle bus services may be arranged to transport affected customers to the nearest MTR station to minimise the impact of the incident on their journey.
-We have also established a Customer Service Support Team (“CSST”), consisting of volunteer staff members from different departments, to provide extra support for frontline staff during service disruptions and all team members are trained with the necessary skills to handle these situations.
+We have also established a Customer Service Support Team (“CSST”), consisting of volunteer staff members from different departments.
+They are all trained with the necessary skills to provide extra support for frontline staff in the course of service disruptions.
 Effective communication is ensured through multiple channels, including announcements inside MTR premises, the media, online traffic news through the MTR Mobile app which is also connected to Citymapper, a third party public transit app, to provide information on alternative transport options during service disruptions.

 Behind the scenes, specialised teams are mobilised to restore normal service operations promptly.
-These teams are responsible for different aspects of our railway network, for example, the Infrastructure Maintenance Rapid Response Unit repairs railway infrastructure, the Rolling Stock Rapid Response Units rectifies train faults and the Infrastructure Engineering Control Centre uses real-time monitoring and control systems to integrate fault reporting centres located at depots across the railway network.
+These teams are responsible for different aspects of our railway network, for example, the Infrastructure Maintenance Rapid Response Unit repairs railway infrastructure, the Rolling Stock Rapid Response Unit rectifies train faults, and the Infrastructure Engineering Control Centre uses real-time monitoring and control systems to integrate fault reporting centres located at depots across our railway network.

 MTR endeavours to provide a high level of service as we listen to and address customer concerns.
-In addition to approaching on-duty station staff, customers may raise their enquiries, suggestions or comments through various communication channels.
+In addition to approaching our staff at individual stations, customers may raise their enquiries, suggestions or comments through various communication channels.
 For example, customers may reach us by phone via the MTR hotline.
-Customers may also write to our Corporate Affairs Division or submit online feedback through our website.
-It is our internal pledge to respond to at least 99% of these enquiries within six working days.
+Customers may also write to our Corporate Affairs and Branding Function or submit online feedback through our website.
+We pledge to respond to at least 99% of these enquiries within six working days.

 In line with the highest standards of business ethics, we strive to adhere to fair marketing principles, providing factual and unbiased information for our stakeholders and exercising fair and unequivocal contractual practices in our supply chain.
 We respect the principles of fairness, impartiality and integrity in all locations where we operate and treat our customers honestly and objectively to avoid misrepresentation, exaggeration or overstatement.